vbanai/Linear_and_Logistic_Regression_Projects/README.md

 The aim of the "Numbers_Logistic Regression_FeedForward" project is to identify hand-written single digits in a   </br>
 white papper shown to the webcam of the computer.
 For training I used MNIST dataset, which contains single </br>
 hand-written digits.
 The color of the MNIST digits is white while the background is black.
 When constructing </br>
-the model I used Pytroch libary, softmax function to make the logits score into probability, and cross enthropy </br> for the loss function.
+the model I used Pytroch libary, softmax function to make the logits score into probability, and cross enthrophy </br> for the loss function.
 I boosted the model for better result with 2 hidden linear layers and rectified linear </br> unit after a hidden layer to ignore the negative values to use non linear transformation to the inputs.</br> Accuracy after 20 epochs is around 95%, which is quite good result.
 For using the webcam for the test images </br>